This article will show you how the impostor syndrome works and what you can do to considerably decrease its impact on your life.

 5. Make Your Life More Difficult

-Some people go through life providing an extensive amount of effort which satisfies them deeply and gives them a sense of purpose.
+Some people go through life providing an extensive amount of effort which satisfies them deeply and gives sense of purpose.

-However, arrives a time when they reach some sort of ceiling and where their daily tasks become dull and boring.
+However, at some point, they reach some sort of ceiling and their daily tasks become dull and boring.

-Incapable to provide any sustainable efforts, they lose their self-worth and sense of self and start believing they shouldn’t get the reward they get because what they do is not difficult enough compared to what they get.
+They lose their self-worth and sense of self and start believing they shouldn’t get the reward they get because what they do is not difficult enough compared to what they get.

 No, because you know what you did is not worth a million dollars.

 You’d probably spend the money in two or three months because it is not money you respect.
-After all, the efforts you made to earn it were disproportionately smaller than the reward.
+The efforts you made to earn it were disproportionately smaller than the reward.

 That’s why I hate birthdays.